knative/docs/docs/snippets/quickstart-install.md

     1. Install Knative and Kubernetes in a [minikube](https://minikube.sigs.k8s.io/docs/start/) instance by running:

         !!! note
-            The minikube cluster will be created with 6&nbsp;GB of RAM.
-If you don't have enough memory, you can change to a different value not lower than 3&nbsp;GB by running the command `minikube config set memory 3078` before this command.
+            The minikube cluster will be created with 3&nbsp;GB of RAM.
+You can change to a different value not lower than 3&nbsp;GB by setting a memory config in minikube.
+            For example,  `minikube config set memory 4096` will use 4&nbsp;GB of RAM.
         ```bash
         kn quickstart minikube
         ```